v1kko/daetools/trunk/daetools-package/daetools/docs/getting_started.rst

     python mySimulation.py

-Optimization
+Optimisation
 ============

-Setting up an optimization
+Setting up an optimisation
 --------------------------

-To define an optimization problem it is first necessary to develop a model of the process and to define a simulation (as explained above).
-Having done these tasks (working model and simulation) the optimization in **DAE Tools** can be defined by specifying the objective function, optimization variables and optimization constraints.
-It is intentionally chosen to keep simulation and optimization tightly coupled.
-The optimization problem should be specified in the function :py:meth:`~pyActivity.daeSimulation.SetUpOptimization`.
+To define an optimisation problem it is first necessary to develop a model of the process and to define a simulation (as explained above).
+Having done these tasks (working model and simulation) the optimisation in **DAE Tools** can be defined by specifying the objective function, optimisation variables and optimisation constraints.
+It is intentionally chosen to keep simulation and optimisation tightly coupled.
+The optimisation problem should be specified in the function :py:meth:`~pyActivity.daeSimulation.SetUpOptimization`.

-Definition of an optimization in **DAE Tools** requires the following steps:
+Definition of an optimisation in **DAE Tools** requires the following steps:

 1. Specify the objective function

    * Objective function is defined by specifying its residual (similarly to specifying an equation residual);
      Internally the framework will create a new variable (V_obj) and a new equation (F_obj).

-2. Specify optimization variables
+2. Specify optimisation variables

-   * The optimization variables have to be already defined in the model and their values assigned in the simulation;
+   * The optimisation variables have to be already defined in the model and their values assigned in the simulation;
      they can be either non-distributed or distributed.
-   * Specify a type of optimization variable values.
+   * Specify a type of optimisation variable values.
 The variables can be ``continuous`` (floating point values in the given range), ``integer`` (set of integer values in the given range) or ``binary`` (integer value: 0 or 1).
    * Specify the starting point (within the range)

-3. Specify optimization constraints
+3. Specify optimisation constraints

    * Two types of constraints exist in DAE Tools: ``equality`` and ``inequality`` constraints To define an ``equality`` constraint its residual and the value has to be specified;